openstack-archive/networking-ovn/doc/source/admin/loadbalancer.rst

 .. literalinclude:: ../../../devstack/ovn-octavia-provider.conf.sample

-Kindly note that the configuration allows the user to create Load Balancers of both Amphora and OVN types.
+Kindly note that the configuration here shows only OVN provider driver but in theory, user can create Load Balancers of both Amphora and OVN types by enabling the correct configuration settings.

 Once the DevStack run is complete, the user can create a load balancer in Openstack::